BinTianqi/OwnDroidDocs/docs/Permission.md

 Requires [Organization ID](#OrgID) is set

 The identifier would be consistent even if the work profile is removed and create again (to the same Organization ID), or the device is factory reset and re-enrolled.

-TODO: update Chinese name of this in app

 ## Organization name